 All these fields and more are rewarding and satisfying in both monetary and non-monetary ways.

 Q.6.
 Are you in love with the creative aspects of science?

 No doubt science is creativity, and if that is what inspires you, then considering fields like Architecture or Designing, Product and Industrial Designing, Automobile Designing, Game Development and Designing, Animations and Graphics, or UI/UX Designing could be the right career choice for you.
 The usage of STEM subjects is not done by physicists or engineers only.

 It can be used by industrial designers, game developers or even animators who can take proper advantage of the power and knowledge of science and do excellent work in their domains.

-The point we are trying to make is the majority of times, young students tend to pursue engineering or medical only because they are convinced by the parents or mentors or society that real career exists only in these two educational degrees.
+The point we are trying to make is the majority of the time, young students tend to pursue engineering or medical only because they are convinced by their parents or mentors or society that a real career exists only in these two educational degrees.

-This is not new as the stereotype of engineering or medical being the best and other non-science or applied science domains are not stable professions can be seen in the majority of Indian households.
-Yet the truth is something far from this.
+This is not new as the stereotype of engineering or medical being the best and other non-science, or applied science domains are not stable professions can be seen in most Indian households.
+Yet, the truth is something far from this.

-Yes, it is true that having a science degree gives you an edge to pursue many jobs, but a clear understanding of what you like and what you really wanna do is important.
-It like the saying, “Career by choice, not by chance”.
+Yes, having a science degree gives you an edge to pursue many jobs, but a clear understanding of what you like and what you really want to do is important.
+It is like the saying, “Career by choice, not by chance”.

 Always keep an open mind and put your aptitude and passion as the prime choice.
-Do not be afraid to create your horizon and give your dreams and passion a wing, never forget to explore your choices, you may be surprised but the world of career has a lot of things in store for you.
+Do not be afraid to create your horizon and give your dreams and passion a wing; never forget to explore your choices; you may be surprised, but the world of career has many things in store for you.